Sponsoring a conference or trade show is a great way to meet new prospects, make connections and increase awareness of your brand.

 Install and setup Crescendo before the event.

 Crescendo is truly the perfect tool for any conference or trade show.
-Many of our clients have told us that they can’t imagine going to any trade show without Crescendo on their iPads and iPhones.
+Many of our clients have told us that they can’t imagine going to any trade show without Crescendo on their iPads, iPhones or Android devices.

 Setup electronic versions of your collateral (leaflets, documentation, presentation, catalogs) and sync to Crescendo.
 Then add your company branding and connect with your Salesforce account so your leads go directly to your CRM.

-Don’t have Crescendo license, register for a free trial and try it out.
+Don’t have Crescendo license yet?
+Register for a free trial and try it out.

 At the conference